Average Reading Time: 2 minutes and 37 seconds

 - Also in charge of maintaining the proper pH of the gut, which regulates the balance of good bacteria in the gut.

-- Promotes regular bowel movement and prevents constipation.
+- Promotes regular bowel movements.

 - Scrubs the villi of the intestines.